 Where to Stay

-A golf trip this good deserves a home to match, like Pinnacle Peak villa, named after the mountain near which it resides.
+A golf trip this good deserves a home to match.
+We recommend Pinnacle Peak villa, named after the mountain near which it resides, and Sonoran Sunset, a deluxe vacation rental with a desert feel.
 Within The Rocks Club’s gated community, you will have access to many of the club’s amenities.
 If you’ve brought the family along and they don’t play golf, they’ll have plenty to do while you’re out on the course.
 Your wife (or husband) can relax in the spa, read by the pool, work out in the fitness center, or unwind with a massage treatment.
 The kids can keep busy all day by registering in the club’s kid’s program.
 After your round, you can mingle in the billiards room, on the cigar terrace, or at the bar.
 At Rocks, you will be a golfer among golfers, with whom you can trade stories from that day’s round, tell about your country club back home, and even pair with for the next day’s tee time.

 Where to Golf